-There are eight individual actions where Liggett is the only defendant, with two of these cases currently scheduled for trial in September 2004.
+There are six individual actions where Liggett is the only defendant, with one of these cases currently scheduled for trial in January 2005 and one in early 2005.
 In April 2004, in one of these cases, a jury in a Florida state court action awarded compensatory damages of \$540 against Liggett.
-Liggett believes there are a number of grounds to challenge the verdict and intends to pursue all post-trial and appellate relief.
+In addition, plaintiff's counsel is seeking legal fees of \$760.
+Liggett has appealed the verdict.

-In May 2003, a Florida intermediate appellate court overturned a \$790,000 punitive damages award against Liggett and decertified the Engle smoking and health class action.
+In May 2003, a Florida intermediate appellate court overturned a \$790,000 punitive damages award against Liggett and decertified the ENGLE smoking and health class action.
 In May 2004, the Florida Supreme Court agreed to review the case.
-Oral argument is scheduled for November 3, 2004.
+Oral argument was held on November 3, 2004.
 If the intermediate appellate court's ruling is not upheld on further appeal, it will have a material adverse effect on us.
 In November 2000, Liggett filed the \$3,450 bond required under the bonding statute enacted in 2000 by the Florida legislature which limits the size of any bond required, pending appeal, to stay execution of a punitive damages verdict.
-In May 2001, Liggett reached an agreement with the class in the Engle case, which provided assurance to Liggett that the stay of execution, in effect under the Florida bonding statute, would not be lifted or limited at any point until completion of all appeals, including to the United States Supreme Court.
-As required by the agreement, Liggett paid \$6,273 into an escrow account to be held for the benefit of the Engle class, and released, along with Liggett's existing \$3,450 statutory bond, to the court for the benefit of the class upon completion of the appeals process, regardless of the outcome of the appeal.
-In June 2002, the jury in an individual case brought under the third phase of the Engle case awarded \$37,500 (subsequently reduced by the court to \$25,100) of compensatory damages against Liggett and two other defendants and found Liggett 50% responsible for the damages.
-The verdict, which is subject to the outcome of the Engle appeal, has been overturned as a result of the appellate court's ruling discussed above.
-It is possible that additional cases could be decided unfavorably and that there could be further adverse developments in the Engle case.
+In May 2001, Liggett reached an agreement with the class in the ENGLE case, which provided assurance to Liggett that the stay of execution, in effect under the Florida bonding statute, would not be lifted or limited at any point until completion of all appeals, including to the United States Supreme Court.
+As required by the agreement, Liggett paid \$6,273 into an escrow account to be held for the benefit of the ENGLE class, and released, along with Liggett's existing \$3,450 statutory bond, to the court for the benefit of the class upon completion of the appeals process, regardless of the outcome of the appeal.
+In June 2002, the jury in an individual case brought under the third phase of the ENGLE case awarded \$37,500 (subsequently reduced by the court to \$25,100) of compensatory damages against Liggett and two other defendants and found Liggett 50% responsible for the damages.
+The verdict, which is subject to the outcome of the ENGLE appeal, has been overturned as a result of the appellate court's ruling discussed above.
+It is possible that additional cases could be decided unfavorably and that there could be further adverse developments in the ENGLE case.
 Liggett may enter into discussions in an attempt to settle particular cases if it believes it is appropriate to do so.
 Management cannot predict the cash requirements related to any future settlements and judgments, including cash required to bond any appeals, and there is a risk that those requirements will not be able to be met.

 Federal or state regulators may object to Vector Tobacco's low nicotine and nicotine-free cigarette products and reduced risk cigarette products it may develop as unlawful or allege they bear deceptive or unsubstantiated product claims, and seek the removal of the products from the marketplace, or significant changes to advertising.
 Various concerns regarding Vector Tobacco's advertising practices have been expressed to Vector Tobacco by certain state attorneys general.
-Vector Tobacco has engaged in discussions in an effort to resolve these concerns and Vector Tobacco has recently agreed to suspend all print advertising for its QUEST brand while discussions are pending.
+Vector Tobacco has engaged in discussions in an effort to resolve these concerns and Vector Tobacco has recently agreed to suspend all print advertising for its Quest brand while discussions are pending.
+If Vector Tobacco is unable to advertise its QUEST brand, it could have a material adverse effect on sales of QUEST.
 Allegations by federal or state regulators, public health organizations and other tobacco manufacturers that Vector Tobacco's products are unlawful, or that its public statements or advertising contain misleading or unsubstantiated health claims or product comparisons, may result in litigation or governmental proceedings.